tiendc/go-deepcopy/README.md

     // error: ErrTypeNonCopyable: int -> *int
 ```

-- Ignore ErrTypeNonCopyable, the process will not return that error, but some copying won't be performed.
+- Ignore ErrTypeNonCopyable, the process will not return that kind of error, but some copyings won't be performed.

   [Playground 1](https://go.dev/play/p/YPz49D_oiTY) /
   [Playground 2](https://go.dev/play/p/DNrBJUP-rrM)